0xyieldstream/docs/factory.md

 **Blueprint Contract**:

 - At the core of the factory is a blueprint contract that standardizes and simplifies the deployment process.
-- This ensures a consistent user experience and robust infrastructure for creating Yieldstream vaults.
+- This ensures a consistent user experience and a robust infrastructure for creating Yieldstream vaults.

 ### Customizable Parameters for Vault Deployment